dato6091/dato6091/README.md

 # Hello, I'm Daniel

-Passionate Data Analyst | Data Engineer | Data Scientist
+Passionate about the world of Data Science

 🚀 Welcome to my GitHub!
 I'm a dedicated data professional with a strong background in crafting robust data solutions and driving business insights.
 Currently, I am contributing my skills to [Retail inMotion](https://www.retailinmotion.com/), where I specialize in developing scalable data and reporting solutions for the global airline industry.